-(1) Testing must be done at the expense of the park owner.
+(2) CWD testing specified by the herd plan must be done at the expense of the class A park;

-B. Any live cervid leaving the park must be accompanied by a health certificate by an accredited veterinarian.
+B. Any live cervid leaving a park must be accompanied by a health certificate by an accredited veterinarian.

 C. Any protected wildlife leaving a park or lake must also be accompanied by a bill of sale or invoice.

 D. All class A game parks must maintain herd records that include at least:

 (1) bills of sale or donation receipts, that is, the source of all animals moved into the herd from an outside source;